-In order to enhance the likelihood that holders of more senior classes of certificates will receive regular distributions of interest and principal, the payment structure of this securitization includes excess interest, overcollateralization, subordination, loss allocation and limited cross-collateralization features, primary mortgage insurance and an interest rate swap agreement, and, for the benefit of the Class A8 and Class A9 Certificates only, certificate guaranty insurance policies.
-The certificates, other than the Class A8 and Class A9 Certificates, will not be insured by any financial guaranty insurance policy.
+In order to enhance the likelihood that holders of more senior classes of certificates will receive regular distributions of interest and principal, the payment structure of this securitization includes excess interest, overcollateralization, subordination, loss allocation and limited cross-collateralization features, primary mortgage insurance and an interest rate swap agreement.

-The Class B Certificates are more likely to experience losses than the Class M9, M8, M7, M6, M5, M4, M3, M2, M1 and A9 Certificates and the senior certificates.
-The Class M9 Certificates are more likely to experience losses than the Class M8, M7, M6, M5, M4, M3, M2, M1 and A9 Certificates and the senior certificates.
-The Class M8 Certificates are more likely to experience losses than the Class M7, M6, M5, M4, M3, M2, M1 and A9 Certificates and the senior certificates.
-The Class M7 Certificates are more likely to experience losses than the Class M6, M5, M4, M3, M2, M1 and A9 Certificates and the senior certificates.
-The Class M6 Certificates are more likely to experience losses than the Class M5, M4, M3, M2, M1 and A9 Certificates and the senior certificates.
-The Class M5 Certificates are more likely to experience losses than the Class M4, M3.
-M2, M1 and A9 Certificates and the senior certificates.
-The Class M4 Certificates are more likely to experience losses than the Class M3, M2, M1 and A9 Certificates and the senior certificates.
-The Class M3 Certificates are more likely to experience losses than the Class M2, M1 and A9

-Certificates and the senior certificates.
-The Class M2 Certificates are more likely to experience losses than the Class M1 and A9 Certificates and the senior certificates.
-The Class M1 Certificates are more likely to experience losses than the Class A9 Certificates and the senior certificates.
-The Class A9 Certificates are more likely to experience losses than the senior certificates.
+The Class M10-A and M10-F Certificates each are more likely to experience losses than the Class M9, M8, M7, M6, M5, M4, M3, M2 and M1 Certificates and the senior certificates.
+The Class M9 Certificates are more likely to experience losses than the Class M8, M7, M6, M5, M4, M3, M2 and M1 Certificates and the senior certificates.
+The Class M8 Certificates are more likely to experience losses than the Class M7, M6, M5, M4, M3, M2 and M1 Certificates and the senior certificates.
+The Class M7 Certificates are more likely to experience losses than the Class M6, M5, M4, M3, M2 and M1 Certificates and the senior certificates.
+The Class M6 Certificates are more likely to experience losses than the Class M5, M4, M3, M2 and M1 Certificates and the senior certificates.
+The Class M5 Certificates are more likely to experience losses than the Class M4, M3, M2 and M1 Certificates and the senior certificates.
+The Class M4 Certificates are more likely to experience losses than the Class M3, M2 and M1 Certificates and the senior certificates.
+The Class M3 Certificates are more likely to experience losses than the Class M2 and M1 Certificates and the senior certificates.
+The Class M2 Certificates are more likely to experience losses than the Class M1 Certificates and the senior certificates.
+The Class M1 Certificates are more likely to experience losses than the senior certificates.

-See "Risk Factors-Potential Inadequacy of Credit Enhancement," "Description of the Certificates-Credit Enhancement" and "-Supplemental Interest Trust" in this prospectus supplement for a more detailed description of excess interest, overcollateralization, subordination, loss allocation, primary mortgage insurance, limited cross-collateralization and the interest rate swap agreement.
+See "Risk Factors-Risks Related to Potential Inadequacy of Credit Enhancement and other Support," "Description of the Certificates-Credit Enhancement" and "-Supplemental Interest Trust" in this prospectus supplement for a more detailed description of excess interest, overcollateralization, subordination, loss allocation, primary mortgage insurance, limited cross-collateralization and the interest rate swap agreement.